varkhan/VCom4j/README.md

 ## Distribution and licence

-This set of libraries is distibuted under LGPL v2.1.
+This set of libraries is distributed under LGPL v2.1.
 Please refer to [`LICENSE.txt`](LICENSE.txt "LGPL v2.1") for detail.